Oct 28, 2019 · 5 min read

 Curology Emergency Spot Patch — $4.95 / 20 patches

 Benzoyl peroxide and salicylic acid are two over-the-counter ingredients that can often be effective at helping to reduce pimples fast.
 These work by drying out the pimple (as opposed to hydrocolloid bandages, which pull gunk out of the pimple while retaining moisture).
-While I think acne patches work better for me, Neutrogena’s On the Spot Acne Treatment is often the first thing I try when attempting to shrink a pimple fast.
+While I think acne patches work better for me, Neutrogena’s On the Spot Acne Treatment is another thing I try when attempting to shrink a pimple fast.
 For best results, apply your spot treatment with a clean cotton swab.

 Don’t apply 100% pure tea tree oil to your skin — it’s very irritating!
 Instead, dilute 1 part tea tree oil with 3 parts oil of your choice — sunflower, castor, or jojoba oil are good, non-pore clogging options.
-When it comes to diluting with cooking oils, tread carefully, as some of them (like coconut oil) clog pores and can make breakouts worse.
+When it comes to diluting with cooking oils, tread carefully, as some of them (like coconut oil) can clog pores and make breakouts worse.
 You can check the acne rating of ingredients on CosDNA; at Curology, we avoid anything with an acne rating of 3 or higher.

-This is a last resort for when a truly horrendous pimple is threatening to ruin a momentous event, like the day you married the man who sweats a lot.
+This is a last resort for when a truly horrendous pimple is threatening to ruin a momentous event, like the day you married the person who sweats a lot.
 Anyway, for a zit that needs to go away ASAP, you can see a dermatologist for an injection of a dilute cortisone medication called Kenalog (a.k.a. an intralesional injection).
 You don’t want to do this for every zit, but the procedure can be repeated in 4–6 weeks if needed.

 If drugstore or high-end acne solutions aren’t working for you, a custom formula with prescription-strength ingredients from Curology may help.
 As a Curology member, you’ll gain access to a medical provider trained in dermatology and licensed to practice in your state.
-They’ll prescribe you a customized cream with prescription-strength ingredients to help protect your skin against acne, hyperpigmentation, and signs of aging.
+They’ll prescribe you a customized cream with active ingredients to help protect your skin against acne, hyperpigmentation, and signs of aging.
 Just apply it before you go to bed and let it get to work while you sleep.